 This knowledge base article shows you how to Make a 3-Part Number Plate when using a roller jig.

-Produce a Hybrid 3-Part Number Plate by sandwiching printed Film between Oralite wet reflective and an Acrylic face.
+Produce a 3-Part Number Plate by sandwiching printed Clear Film between Oralite wet reflective and an Acrylic Face.
 Our British Standard certification is for number plates made with this specific plate media combination.
 So we can guarantee number plates made from them will be road legal, subject to correct use.

 We recommend you use a jig and roller to combine our plate components for a professional finish.
 Then you can use the pins to line up your media accurately.
 And the rollers will apply equal pressure across the entire width of the media, all at once.
 Which will help the pieces to bond together.